 The closest thing to an international definition comes from the updated 2013 Financial Action Task Force on Money Laundering (FATF) standard.
 The (FATF) is an independent inter-governmental body that develops and promotes policies to protect the global financial system against money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction.

 They wrote that PEPs are “an individual who is or has been entrusted with a prominent public function.
-Due to their position and influence, it is recognized that many PEPs are in positions that potentially can be abused for the purpose of committing money laundering (ML) offences and related predicate offences, including corruption and bribery, as well as conducting activity related to terrorist financing (TF).
+Due to their position and influence, it is recognized that many PEPs are in positions that potentially can be abused for the purpose of committing money laundering (ML) offenses and related predicate offenses, including corruption and bribery, as well as conducting activity related to terrorist financing (TF).
 This has been confirmed by analysis and case studies.”

 The FATF first issued mandatory requirements covering foreign PEPs, their family members and close associates in June 2003.
 However, they have since expanded the mandatory requirements to domestic PEPs and PEPs of international organizations, in line with Article 52 of the United Nations Convention Against Corruption (UNCAC).